|

 We know Sebastian strained to preserve his youth, but we also know Mrs. Venable did the same, and apparently through Sebastian she used him to procure the beautiful, young people they each dined out on in a hopeless bid to fend off aging.

-With the image of Mrs. Venable and Sebastian on one side, a pathetic mirror image is Mrs. Holly and her son, George, who inherits the deceased Sebastians clothing.
-Stuck in the middle is Catherine Holly, who can see through the deceptions and feints of both the Venable's and her own family, and resists them all (including Sebastian, who literally has to drag the fighting Catherine into the waters of Cabeza de Lobo to make her perform her role as 'the Procuress,' something Mrs. Venable did gladly).
+With the image of Mrs. Venable and Sebastian on one side, a pathetic mirror image is Mrs. Holly and her son, George, who inherits the deceased Sebastian's clothing, on the other side.
+Stuck in the middle is Catherine Holly, who can see through the deceptions and feints of both the Venable's and her own family, and resists them all (including Sebastian, who literally has to drag the fighting white-swimsuited Catherine into the waters of Cabeza de Lobo to make her perform her role as 'the Procuress,' something Mrs. Venable did gladly).

-Dressed in Sebastian's white Shantung silk suits, George tries to manipulate Catherine so that he will have the advantage of the money Sebastian willed him, but held up in probate by "Aunt Vi's" lawyers.
-This gets him nowhere, as Catherine is not willing to take one for the team if it means a lobotomy.
-Mrs. Holly weeps, and groans, and tries to force the issue, but Catherine is immune to these manipulations.
+Dressed in Sebastian's white Shantung silk suits, George tries to manipulate Catherine so that he can get to the money Sebastian left for him in his will, but held up in probate by "Aunt Vi's" lawyers.
+But George cannot manipulate Catherine, and his talking gets him nowhere.
+Mrs. Holly weeps and groans, and tries to force the issue, but Catherine is immune.

-It is a well-made film for such a wordy script (Gore Vidal did the honors).
-Mankiewicz opens the film up to larger vistas once the story gets past the stage-bound claustrophobia of the early scenes in the jungle/garden (which serve a purpose of telling us about how "Aunt Vi" and Sebastian lived: closed in, incestuously cannibalizing themselves).
+It is a well-made film for such a wordy script* (Gore Vidal did the honors).
+Mankiewicz opens the film up to larger vistas once the story gets past the stage-bound claustrophobia of the early scenes in the jungle/garden (which serve a purpose of telling us about how "Aunt Vi" and Sebastian lived: closed in, incestuously cannibalizing themselves and whomever they lured into their enclave, much like the Venus Flytrap).

-Hepburn is very good as the wealthy mother/devourer.
-She does not come off as a monster, but as fragile, scared, arrogant and self-serving.
+Hepburn is good as a devourer.
+She does not truly come off as a monster, but as fragile, scared, arrogant and self-serving.
 Is she trying to shut-up Catherine to protect her sons reputation, or is she trying to have Catherine lobotomized to hide the truth from herself?
 It's a fair question since Hepburn makes Mrs. Venable seem like a lost woman hypnotized before a mirror holding her own reflection.
+The creepy set-dressing around her mansion is like a demented, fast-talking Mrs. Haversham brooding in a New Orleans' version of Great Expectations' haunted house.

 Mercedes McCambridge doesn't have much to do here as Mrs. Holly except connect story plot-points together.
 Yes, she's a terrible mother and willing to sacrifice the daughter to benefit the son (and herself), but she's also working very hard to convince herself that a lobotomy is a legitimate, logical choice under the circumstances.
 McCambridge plays Mrs. Holly as a woman forever bursting into tears whenever her daughter Catherine talks straight and sanely, which is nearly every scene with Taylor and McCambridge together, thus she is crying a lot.